-On four occasions in the 2020-2021 monitoring period water quality samples were collected from the Patea River.
+On four occasions in the 2021-2022 monitoring period water quality samples were collected from the Patea River.
 There are two sample sites (Figure 2) in respect to the discharge of monitored plant effluent from the Company.
 One site is located upstream (PAT000356), above the discharge, aimed at assessing the preceding water quality.
-The second site is located at the boundary of the 75 m mixing zone (PAT000357), post the discharge, downstream of the discharge, aimed at assessing the likely effect of the discharge.
+The second site is located at the boundary of the 75 m mixing zone (PAT000357), aimed at assessing any actual or likely effect of the discharge.